 The District will test potable water for lead contamination from all outlets as required by law.
 If an outlet exceeds the action level for lead content, the District will prohibit use of the outlet for drinking and cooking purposes, and it will remediate the outlet before allowing these uses.
 The District will make all required notifications and issue all mandated reports to the public, local health department, or the SED.
-For ten years District will retain all records of test results, lead remediation plans, lead-free building determinations, and waiver requests.
-The District may seek a waiver from testing requirements from the local demonstrating prior substantial compliance with testing requirements.
+For ten years following creation, the District will retain all records of test results, lead remediation plans, lead-free building determinations, and waiver requests.
+The District may seek a waiver from testing requirements from the local health department by demonstrating prior substantial compliance with testing requirements.